bedre/The-Responsive-Scaffold/README.md

 5. Small screen navigation (<1024px) comes in the shape of the [footer anchor navigation pattern](http://bradfrostweb.com/blog/web/responsive-nav-patterns/#footer-anchor).
 6. We snuck in some [microdata](http://schema.org) in the <footer>, yay :)
+7. The CSS pretty much assumes you will use exactly as many menu items as we have used in our example.

 ## Make sure that…
 1.  in _layout.scss, the URL to the HTC file must be relative to your HTML(!) document, not relative to your CSS.
 That's why we've used an absolute in this example.